Cal-CS-61A-Staff/cs61a-apps/solutions/README.md

 # website

-This hosts the main website at the specified endpoint.
+This hosts the solutions website at the specified endpoint.

 ## Setup